microprediction/microprediction/docs/consulting.md

 # Consulting

-On a limited basis, Microprediction LLC can help firms independently assess vendor solutions.
+On a limited basis, Microprediction LLC can help firms independently assess in-house or vendor solutions.

 ### Advantages